Pothos - A New Take on Data-Flow Frameworks

 Keep in mind Pothos is built on top of SoapySDR - an abstraction of the SDR hardware.
 In our case, we need to also install the UHD Soapy Driver to access the N210 SDR, SoapyUHD.
 Just a reminder, that before you can install SoapyUHD, you’ll need to install the base UHD software from Ettus.

-Now that you have all of the dependencies installed, and assuming you already have cmake installed on your computer, go ahead and build the source.
+installed on your computer, go ahead and build the source.
 After the code is built, install it.

-If everything built and installed correctly, you should be able to verify your build using the PothosUtil command:
+If everything built and installed correctly, you should be able to verify your build using the PothosUtil

 PothosUtil --system-info